up

 A Message from the President & CEO

-On behalf of the board of directors of Andover Bancorp, Inc. and the employees of Andover Bank, I am pleased to report on our solid operating performance in 2024, as we celebrate our 140th year in operation.
+On behalf of the board of directors of Andover Bancorp, Inc. and the employees of Andover Bank, I am honored to report on our strong operating performance in 2025, our 141st year in operation.

-I am pleased to report that 2024 marked the 42nd consecutive year the bank has paid a dividend and increased the amount of the dividend from the prior year.
-This record dividend performance is unmatched in the State of Ohio and serves as a validation of our efforts to enhance franchise value.
-Total dividends declared for 2024 were $0.755 per share, compared to $0.75 per share in 2023.
-Since 2019, the bank has returned just under $17 million to shareholders in the form of cash dividends and market share repurchases.
-Market share repurchases benefit all shareholders by creating liquidity for the stock, while improving earnings per share and return on average equity.
-These repurchases also increase the remaining shareholders’ ownership percentage of the bank and demonstrate the Board’s confidence in our business model and the bank’s intrinsic value.
+I am pleased to report that 2025 marked the 43rd consecutive year the bank has paid a record dividend.
+This performance remains unmatched in the State of Ohio and demonstrates the long-term financial strength and stability of Andover Bank.
+Total dividends declared for 2025 were $0.76 per share, compared to $0.755 per share in 2024.
+Since 2020, the bank has returned over $16 million to shareholders in the form of cash dividends or market share repurchases.
+These actions serve to validate the Board’s confidence in our business model and our continued efforts to enhance shareholder value.

 Stephen E. Varckette